-Departmental results reports are prepared after the fiscal year is completed and provide information about the resources used during the year, as well as a comparison of results achieved to the projections outlined in the corresponding departmental plans.
+Departmental results reports are prepared after the fiscal year is completed and provide information about the resources used during the year and a comparison of results achieved with the projections outlined in the corresponding departmental plans.

-Moreover, as part of the reform, the government has developed the searchable GC InfoBase, which provides detailed financial and human resources information.
+As part of the reform, the government developed the searchable GC InfoBase, which provides detailed financial and human resources information.56

-The content and structure of these departmental reports have been changed so that "parliamentarians are provided with better information on planned spending, expected outcomes and actual results."
-50 However, the usefulness of these reports may be still be limited by certain shortcomings.
-For instance, a PBO report pointed out that the majority of 2019-2020 departmental plans did not provide any details on measures contained in the 2019 federal budget.
-51
+The content and structure of these departmental plans and departmental results reports have been changed so that "parliamentarians are provided with better information on planned spending, expected outcomes and actual results."
+However, a 2023 PBO report pointed out that parliamentarians are often required to approve new spending without having viewed the departmental results.
+There is no fixed legislative date for tabling either the departmental plans or departmental results reports.
+58